University of Ottawa: Sustainability

 In 2006, the University of Ottawa established the first community campus garden.
 Over the course of the past eight years, the community garden has expanded in terms of the number of plants that occupy it, and has grown into a full-fledged garden containing more than thirty pots in various locations on campus.
 The community garden is open from early spring until mid-autumn.
 In addition to the various eco-friendly accomplishments that have been added to the university over the years, in 2005, the university established a boreal forest and wetland environment, and is in the middle of creating a living classroom for students to enjoy.
 The University of Ottawa is on the rise to being one of the top eco-friendly Canadian universities in North America.

 The University of Ottawa has also introduced a bike share program to encourage cycling to and from school.
 The university offers free bicycle rentals and access to free maintenance and repair workshops.
-Along with new bike routes and services, the university has enhanced car-pooling and shuttle services, and is served by uOttawa and Lees stations along the Confederation Line, encouraging students to use public transit via a discounted university student bus pass.
+Along with new bike routes and services, the university has enhanced car-pooling and shuttle services, and is served by uOttawa and Lees stations along O-Train Line 1, encouraging students to use public transit via a discounted university student bus pass.

 The Association for the Advancement of Sustainability in Higher Education (AASHE) provides various activities that attempt to increase sustainability practices among individuals and institutions, promote resource sharing, and make sustainable practices a norm within higher education institutions.
 The Sustainability Tracking, Assessment and Rating System (STARS), created by AASHE, was designed to provide guidelines for better understanding of sustainability and build a more sustainable community throughout university campuses.
 It is a way for universities and colleges to measure their sustainability efforts.
 The program compares higher education facilities’ sustainability initiatives and ranks them based on their efforts.
 In 2011, the University of Ottawa received a silver star by the STARS program.

 The Office of Campus Sustainability continues to create various events and programs to promote sustainability among students at the University of Ottawa.
 They are responsible for informing students of all initiatives and programs put forth by the university.
 Eco-friendly initiatives are growing rapidly at the University of Ottawa with the help of the office.
 One of them is "Cleaning the capital".